Hazard identification is a core WHMIS requirement

-The Canadian Centre for Occupational Health and Safety cites the following employer responsibilities for hazard identification and control under the WHMIS program:
+The Canadian Centre for Occupational Health and Safety specifically cites the following employer responsibilities for hazard identification and control under the WHMIS program:

 - Know exactly what hazardous products are present, and how they are used, handled, or stored in the workplace.